In ‘13 Things We Wish We Knew Before Sailing to Indonesia‘, we talk about things that can be prepared for and other things that are just nice to know.

 Thieving

 Like most places in the world, thieving does exist.
-But again I think this narrative is greatly exaggerated in Indonesia.
-In all our time we have not had a single issue, and we have never worried about leaving our dinghy unattended.
-We have however heard of other cruisers having stuff stolen from their dinghy or off their decks at night.
+But again, I think this narrative is greatly exaggerated in Indonesia.
+In all our time, we have not had a single issue, and we have never worried about leaving our dinghy unattended.
+We have, however, heard of other cruisers having stuff stolen from their dinghy or off their decks at night.

-Theft generally seems to be opportunistic and usually happens in the larger cities.
-In smaller villages and tight community there seems to be more accountability and a higher pride in welcoming and taking care of visitors.
+Theft generally seems to be opportunistic and usually happens in larger cities.
+In smaller villages and tight communities, there seems to be more accountability and a greater pride in welcoming and taking care of visitors.
+But no matter where you are, you will often find that people onshore, hanging around the water, will look after your dinghy while you are ashore.

 If you are in doubt, ask a local if it is safe to leave your dinghy there, and they will tell you.
 Safe in Indonesian is ‘aman’.
 You will often hear locals tell you this before you even ask.

 People come up to your yacht all the time, especially in rural areas where visitors are rare.
-Usually because they want to welcome you or because they are curious to have a look at your amazing sailing vessel.
-You should strive to meet these people with equal hospitality, not suspicion and rejection, because you are fearful.
+Usually, because they want to welcome you or because they are curious to have a look at your amazing sailing vessel.
+You should strive to meet these people with equal hospitality, not suspicion and rejection because you are fearful.

 Corruption

-Another thing Indonesia is infamous for is corruption, and I HAVE had first hand experience with corruption in 2015.
+Another thing Indonesia is infamous for is corruption, and I HAVE had first-hand experience with corruption in 2015.
 But a lot has changed in the last seven years, and a big effort to stop corruption among customs and immigration has been very successful.

-Cash is not even being handled at the offices anymore as a set fee is transferred using the bank.
+Cash is not even being handled at the offices anymore, as a set fee is transferred using the bank.

 We have not had a single issue with officials, but have generically found them helpful and professional.